Start a Motion Picture Trading Business in Dubai

 Obtain initial approval from the free zone authority

-Sign your licence agreement and pay relevant fees
+Sign your license agreement and pay relevant fees

 Estimated Costs